-Each of the substantive 2022 NEPA cases, organized by federal agency, is described in more detail below.
+Each of the substantive 2022 NEPA cases, organized by federal agency, is summarized below.
 Unpublished cases are noted (7 of the 27 substantive cases in 2022 were unpublished).
 Although such cases may not have precedential value depending on the court, they can be of value to NEPA practitioners.